Old Republic International Corporation research snapshot

 ORI AI Stock Analysis

 ORI AI stock analysis currently reads Old Republic International as a specialty insurance and title insurance holding company with durable underwriting expertise, a long dividend record, and a large invested asset base.
-As of the July 12, 2026 data cutoff, the latest verified close was $41.43 and the market capitalization was about $10.06 billion using 242.827 million shares reported in the March 31, 2026 filing.
+As of the August 2, 2026 data cutoff, the verified July 31, 2026 close was $43.21 and the market capitalization was about $10.34 billion using 239.41 million shares outstanding.
+Q2 2026 net income rose to $322.3 million, but net operating income fell 11.1% to $186.0 million as the consolidated combined ratio moved to 95.3% and reserve development slowed.
 Operating earnings are more useful than a single GAAP profit number because investment gains, reserve development, and catastrophe losses can move reported results.
 The forecast below uses scenarios and conditions rather than a fixed price promise.
 This page is informational research only and is not investment advice.

 Current price